Carolyn Elya, Ph.D.

 Undergraduate Researcher

-Caris is a junior in the college studying Molecular and Cellular Biology and Sociology.
+Caris is a rising senior in the college studying Molecular and Cellular Biology and Sociology.
 They are interested in the morphology of E. muscae and are working on a couple projects to 1) investigate how fly biomolecules induce fungal germination and 2) characterize E. muscae morphology throughout its life cycle.

 Brandon Fricker, Ph.D.